You are here

 - Arrive early for the interview.

-- Remember, this is not a job interview!
+- An informational interview is not a job interview!
 Your purpose is to acquire information.
 You are the person in control of the interview, so be prepared.

 - Respect the fact that the interviewee has taken time from a busy schedule to see you.

-- Do not ask questions that you could have researched.
+- Do not ask questions you could have researched.

 - Try to create a favorable impression.

-- Limit your conversation to the pre-arranged time limit, usually no more than 20 minutes, unless the interviewer indicates a willingness to talk longer.
+- Limit your conversation to the pre-arranged time limit, usually no more than 20 minutes, unless the interviewee indicates a willingness to talk longer.

 Possible questions to ask (select 5-10):